gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}

-Source authentication of OSCORE messages exchanged within the group is ensured by means of digital counter signatures {{I-D.ietf-core-oscore-groupcomm}}.
-Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify the source authenticity of incoming group messages.
+Source authentication of OSCORE messages exchanged within the group is ensured by means of digital counter signatures (see Sections 2 and 3 of {{I-D.ietf-core-oscore-groupcomm}}).
+Therefore, group members must be able to retrieve each other's public key from a trusted key repository, in order to verify source authenticity of incoming group messages.

-Upon joining an OSCORE group, a joining node is expected to make its own public key available to the other group members, either through the Group Manager or through another trusted, publicly available, key repository.
-However, this is not required for a node that joins a group exclusively as pure listener.
+As also discussed in Section 7 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager acts as trusted repository of the public keys of the group members, and provides those public keys to group members if requested to.
+Upon joining an OSCORE group, a joining node is thus expected to provide its own public key to the Group Manager.

-As also discussed in Section 6 of {{I-D.ietf-core-oscore-groupcomm}}, it is recommended that the Group Manager is configured to store the public keys of the group members and to provide them upon request.
-If so, three cases can occur when a new node joins a group.
+In particular, four cases can occur when a new node joins a group.

+* The joining node is going to join the group exclusively as pure listener.
+That is, it is not going to send messages to the group, and hence to produce signatures to be verified with its own private key.
+In this case, the joining node is not required to provide its own public key to the Group Manager upon joining the group.

 * The Group Manager already acquired the public key of the joining node during a previous join process.
 In this case, the joining node may not provide again its own public key to the Group Manager, in order to limit the size of the join request.